XANi/goneric/README.md

 ## Worker

-* `WorkerPool` - spawn x goroutines with workers return after input channel is closed and all requests are parsed
+* `WorkerPool` - spawn x goroutines with workers and return after input channel is closed and all requests are parsed
+* `WorkerPoolFinisher` - spawn x goroutines with workers in background, returns finisher channel that signals with `bool{true}` when the processing ends.

 ## Parallel